masinag/omt-benchmarks/README.md

 Collection of benchmarks for Optimization Modulo Theories (OMT).
 These include single-objective and multi-objective, incremental and non-incrmental benchmarks.

-Currently, the following logics are supported:
+Currently, benchmarks are available for the following theories:
 - QF_LRA
+- QF_NRAT